RayOffiah/asciidoctor-anywhere-footnote-js/README.md

 > ** Warning** Do not use this format if you have more than 3999 footnotes on your page.
 > (Though if you did then I suspect footnote formatting would be the least of your problems)

-Omit the `afnote-format` attribute for standard arabic, or use
+Omit the `afnote-format` attribute for standard arabic, or use:

 ```asciidoc
 :afnote-format: arabic
 ```

+> ** Note ** Bear in mind that the roman format will take up more space
 ## Controlling the Count

 Normally, the footnotes are numbered page-wide: starting at 1 then continuing to the end of the page.